asynts/writer/ARCHITECTURE.md

     -   The model tree may be modified, by creating a new tree, however, cached values must not be invalidated.
         Note, that new values may be cached implicitly.

+-   We must enforce the invariant that text chunks must not be empty unless they contain the cursor.

+-   Events return true if the event has been handled.
+    This can be used to delegate events from other events.